 Choosing a diamond

-When choosing a coloured diamond, you have to be careful that the diamond you are buying is natural and not a coloured treated diamond introduced in a laboratory.
+When choosing a coloured diamond, you have to be careful that the diamond you are buying is natural and not a coloured-treated diamond introduced in a laboratory.
 The tell tells sign for this will inevitably be the price.

 One possible reason besides its sparkle that a diamond is admired and valued is the process by which it is formed well below the earth’s crust, then forced upward until it is uncovered.

-the diamond has healing powers
+The diamond has healing powers.

-The diamond has often been associated with significant healing powers with some believing it could cure brain disease, alleviate pituitary gland disorders and draw toxins from the blood.
+The diamond has often been associated with significant healing powers, with some believing it could cure brain disease, alleviate pituitary gland disorders and draw toxins from the blood.

-Throughout history, diamonds have always symbolised eternal and lasting love, and perhaps it is, for this reason, it is the most popular and recognised stone to be presented in an engagement ring or a significant gift as the diamond has both beauty and enduring symbolism.
+Throughout history, diamonds have always symbolised eternal and lasting love, and perhaps it is; for this reason, it is the most popular and recognised stone to be presented in an engagement ring or a significant gift as the diamond has both beauty and enduring symbolism.

-a diamond – a gift to show true love
+A diamond – a gift to show true love

-get in touch
+Get in touch

-Call 0800 024 8940 or email me email@example.com
+Call 0800 024 8940 or email me at email@example.com